-The IoT SAFE Chair request to contribute to the CR IoT.05 CR002 was due to the proven experience implementing the specifications in the context of ARCADIAN-IoT demonstrated in the plenary meeting.
-The contributions made to this change request consisted of comments with suggestions of solutions to technical open questions.
-The change request was not closed during the writing of this document.
+The IoT SAFE Chair request to contribute to the IoT.05 Draft CR002 was due to the proven experience implementing the specifications in the context of ARCADIAN-IoT demonstrated in the plenary meeting.
+The contributions made to this change request consisted of suggestions of solutions to technical open questions.